 If your site is tricky to use on smartphones, you’re putting off people who use them.
 Say you have 10,000 visitors a month, with 10% of them coming from smartphones.
 That’s 1,000 people who want to use your website, but can’t.

 So, it’s vital your company’s website works well on smartphones.
-This isn’t an impossible task, yet at the end of last year, 70% of companies hadn’t done it.
+This isn’t an impossible task, yet in a May 2014 Econsultancy and BuyDesire survey, 40% of companies hadn’t allocated a budget to mobile marketing.

 Often, it’s just a matter of making some simple tweaks to ensure you’re not driving mobile visitors away.
 Any competent web designer will be able to offer advice, and many website builder services now cater for mobile users as standard.
 Google even offers a free, simple tool to build mobile websites.

 Ben Edmonds is founder of We Sort, a company offering advice to businesses in the creative sector.
-He’s seen the benefits a mobile-optimised website can bring: “When we redesigned our website earlier this year, we wanted to make sure every aspect of it was mobile-optimised.”
+He’s seen the benefits a mobile-optimised website can bring: “When we redesigned our website, we wanted to make sure every aspect of it was mobile-optimised.”

 While a simple mobile website helps make your business more visible, an increasing number of people are making purchases on the move.
 Some research suggests mobile commerce is up 356% year-on-year, and mobile sales account for a growing proportion of total online sales.